• Skip to primary navigation

 1. Make sure you have kosher salt or coarse sea salt on hand.
 Lay your steaks out and sprinkle salt on each side of the meat.
 Rub it in gently but try to apply it to as much surface area as possible.

-2. Now let it sit for 45minutes, a little longer is fine too-especially for thicker cuts of meat.
-Afterward, rinse your steaks off under running water in the sink, then pat them dry.
+2. Now let it sit for 45 minutes, a little longer is fine, especially for thicker cuts of meat.
+Afterward, wipe off some of the salt (if it's still visible) then pat them dry.
+Rinsing in water is not necessary and will remove some of the "crust" we just created.

 3. Season as desired and cook on the stovetop.